 Proceeding further by assuming that the flow is both steady () and incompressible ( = constant), then in this case, the governing continuity equation becomes

 which leads to a further significant reduction in the complexity of the governing equation, i.e., the elimination of as an unknown so that only the flow velocities need to be related.

-Finally, consider a reduction to a steady, but compressible, one-dimensional flow in the direction, e.g., a uniformly axisymmetric flow.
-In this case and so
+Finally, consider a reduction to a steady but compressible, one-dimensional flow in the direction, e.g., a uniformly axisymmetric flow.
+In this case, and so

-noting that the original surface integral now becomes a length or an area per unit depth.
+Note that the original surface integral becomes a length or an area per unit depth.

 Flow Through a Converging/Diverging Duct